hiraq/typhoon/README.md

 Put your apps in `apps` folder or just follow the `HelloApp` or `PingApp` as your guidance....and dont forget to use your imagination too :) .

+Register your routes inside your application container.
+You must create your own container class that inherit from `Container` abstract class, and define your routes and name there.
+Register your app into `Registry`  in `apps/registry.py`.

 Please remember, that _Typhoon_ is about skeleton or bootstrapper.
 Feel free to modify the _main.py_ , _container.py_ , or _registry.py_ and use them to fullfill your needs.

 ### Application Dependencies